What is the Master Gardener Program?

 Gardener program was started in Washington State in 1972.

 Who becomes a Master Gardener?
 Master Gardeners are people who have some horticultural experience and a sincere desire to share that experience with others.
 Master Gardeners come from all walks of life, and are united by their enthusiasm for plants and people.

 How Do I Become a Master Gardener?
-To become a Master Gardener, send your name, address and phone number to: Nancy Anderson at the Cornell Cooperative Extension, 480 North Main Street, Canandaigua, NY 14424.
-Your information will be placed in a file and you will be notified several months in advance of the next training.
+To become a Master Gardener, send your name, address and phone number to: Nancy Anderson at Cornell Cooperative Extension, 480 North Main Street, Canandaigua, NY 14424.
+Your information will be placed in a file and Nancy will notify you several months in advance of the next training.